Makati Central Business District: Corporate headquarters

 Most of the famous law firms, construction firms, stock brokerages and other big companies in the Philippines have their main offices here.
 Palafox Associates, Sycip, Gorres, Velayo & Co. and Gozar Planners are examples of business firms headquartered in the district.
 Top Frontier Investment Holdings, Ayala Corporation, and Metropolitan Bank and Trust Company, which are companies listed in Forbes Global 2000, headquartered in the downtown area.
-Many companies listed in the PSE Composite Index headquartered in the district like Ayala Land, Bank of the Philippine Islands, DMCI Holdings, GT Capital, Metro Pacific Investments, PLDT, and Security Bank.
+Many companies listed in the PSE Composite Index are or at least once headquartered in the district like Ayala Land, Bank of the Philippine Islands, DMCI Holdings, GT Capital, Metro Pacific Investments (since moved to Pasig), PLDT, and Security Bank.
 Universal and commercial banking corporations have their main offices in the area like China Banking Corporation, Development Bank of the Philippines, Philippine Savings Bank, Rizal Commercial Banking Corporation, Security Bank, United Coconut Planters Bank, Chinatrust Philippines, HSBC Philippines, Maybank Philippines, Philippine Bank of Communications and Philippine Veterans Bank.
 The Landbank of the Philippines used to be headquartered in Makati before they had their constructed their own building on a lot in Malate, Manila as purchased from another government owned and controlled-corporation (GOCC) Nayong Pilipino.

 Makati is the second home of broadsheet newspaper publications in the Philippines, behind Manila.
-The Inquirer Group, who owns Philippine Daily Inquirer, the second most widely read broadsheet newspaper in the Philippines, has its headquarters in downtown.
-Business newspaper publications like BusinessMirror, the tabloid newspaper publications are Pinas The Filipino's Global Newspaper, have its headquarters in broadcasting networks.
-MediaQuest Holdings, one of the largest media conglomerates in the country, is headquartered here.
-The company owns most of the media establishments and two television and radio networks such as TV5 Network, Inc. (TV5) and Nation Broadcasting Corporation (NBC), a Pay TV provider Cignal TV (Cignal), and the two broadsheet BusinessWorld Publishing Corporation (BusinessWorld) and Philstar Daily, Inc. (The Philippine Star), Smart Communications, which is a wholly owned mobile phone and Internet service subsidiary of the PLDT, is headquartered in the district.
+The Inquirer Group, who owns Philippine Daily Inquirer, the second most widely read broadsheet newspaper in the Philippines, has its headquarters around San Antonio Village.
+Business newspaper publications like BusinessMirror (which also runs the tabloid newspaper publicatio Pinas The Filipino's Global Newspaper), has its headquarters along Chino Roces Avenue cor Dela Rosa Street.
+MediaQuest Holdings, one of the largest media conglomerates in the country, could have been headquartered here - since moved to Mandaluyong.
+The company owns a lot of the current media establishments such as two television and radio networks - TV5 Network, Inc. (TV5) and Nation Broadcasting Corporation (NBC), a Pay TV provider Cignal TV (Cignal), a two broadsheets BusinessWorld Publishing Corporation (BusinessWorld) and Philstar Daily, Inc. (The Philippine Star).
+Smart Communications, which is a wholly-owned mobile phone and wireless Internet service subsidiary of the PLDT, is headquartered in the district.

 The Ayala Automotive Holdings Corporation, a subsidiary of Ayala Corporation is the largest automotive company in the country, which has its main offices in the district.
-The company owns the regional operations of Honda, Isuzu and Volkswagen in the Philippines.
+As of 2001, the company owned the regional operations of Honda, Isuzu and Volkswagen in the Philippines.

 Until March 2018, when it moved to Bonifacio Global City in Taguig, the Philippine Stock Exchange Headquarters, along with the Makati Trading Floor, was located in the CBD, and was the successor to the long running Makati Stock Exchange, which operated from 1963 to 1992.